goldydrop/Pin-Sniper/README.md

 Because this application is independently developed and does not have an expensive, commercially signed digital certificate, Windows will look at it suspiciously.

 * **During Installation:** Windows SmartScreen will likely pop up a blue warning saying *"Windows protected your PC"*.
 This is completely normal for custom tools.
 Click **"More Info"** and then click the **"Run Anyway"** button that appears.
 * **Antivirus:** Some overly aggressive antivirus programs might flag the scraper because it runs in the background and makes rapid web requests.
-You may need to add it to your antivirus exclusion list if it gets blocked durring building process.
+You may need to add it to your antivirus exclusion list if it gets blocked durring the building process.

 ---